tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 One could go into a lot more detail with the explanation, even going line by line through the code, but here the commentary is already about half the length of the code.

 Documenting code can be one of the most challenging aspects of developer documentation.
 Part of the challenge is that code isn't organized such that a line by line (or block by block) description makes sense.
 Variables are often defined first, functions are called that are defined elsewhere, and other aspects are non-linear as well.
+As you explain the logic, you might find that you're jumping around to different places in the code, not necessarily moving from top to bottom.

 {: .tip}
 For a deeper dive into how to document code samples, see my presentation on [Creating code samples for API/SDK documentation](https://idratherbewriting.com/2014/05/30/creating-code-samples-webinar-recording-slides-and-audio/).

+## Activity with code samples

+With the [open-source project you identified](docapis_find_open_source_project.html), identify code samples in the API documentation.
+Answer the following questions:

+1. Are there code samples provided (in a particular language)?
+Which language?
+2. How many code samples are there?
+Lots?
+Just a few?
+None?
+3. Are there comments within the blocks of code?
+4. Are any parts of the code dynamically populated with the user's API keys or other user information?
+5. How do the conceptual explanations point to specific lines of code?
+Is the explanation given before, during, or after the blocks of code?